Velocitune: A Velocity-based Dynamic Domain Reweighting Method for Continual Pre-training

 \subsection{Experimental setup}

-\paragraph{Training corpus} We compile the reasoning dataset based on Proof-Pile-2~\citep{azerbayev2023llemma} which consists of math reasoning text in natural language, format language, and code.
-The dataset included three domains: \textit{Arxiv}, \textit{AlgebraicStack}, and \textit{OpenWebMath}~\citep{Paster2023OpenWebMathAO}.
-Following the common practice to add replay data to prevent catastrophic forgetting, we add two more domains: general code and general language which are composed of the Github subset from SlimPajama~\citep{cerebras2023slimpajama} and a blend of Slimpajama except Github and Arxiv.
+\paragraph{Training Corpus} We compile the \mathdata{} dataset based on Proof-Pile-2~\citep{azerbayev2023llemma} which consists of math reasoning text in natural language, format language, and code.
+The dataset includes three domains: {Arxiv}, {AlgebraicStack}, and {OpenWebMath}~\citep{Paster2023OpenWebMathAO}.
+Following the common practice of adding replay data to prevent catastrophic forgetting, we add two more domains: general code and general language which are composed of the Github subset from SlimPajama~\citep{cerebras2023slimpajama} and a blend of Slimpajama except Github and Arxiv.
 This results in a training set spanning five domains, with 76\% of the data in natural language and 24\% in code.
-For system knowledge, we use a dataset \textbf{SystemStack} which is collected from three sources \textit{Arxiv}, \textit{Blogs}, and \textit{Stackoverflow}, concentrating on computer system-related knowledge.
+For system knowledge, we use a dataset \textbf{SystemStack} which is collected from three domains {Arxiv}, {Blogs}, and {Stackoverflow}, concentrating on computer system-related knowledge.
 The statistics of the two datasets are shown in Table \ref{tab:dataset}.

-\paragraph{Training Setup} We trained the models using the standard next token prediction Negative Log-Likelihood (NLL) loss function.
-Three settings was compared, \method{}, Dynamic Batch Loading (DBL)~\citep{xia2023sheared} which update weight using the distance between the evaluation loss and the target loss, and a baseline named CPT which is based on the number of tokens in each domain.
+\paragraph{Training Setup} We trained the models using the Negative Log-Likelihood (NLL) loss.
+Three settings were compared, \method{}, Dynamic Batch Loading (DBL)~\citep{xia2023sheared} which updates the weight using the distance between the evaluation loss and the target loss, and a baseline where sampling weights are determined by proportional token counts across domains during the continual pre-training.
 For DBL, we also apply the predicted target loss.
 The total number of tokens processed during training was equivalent for the three methods to completing one full epoch using the training dataset.
-Detailed hyperparameters for the training process are summarized in Table \ref{tab:training_details}.
+Detailed hyperparameters for the training process are summarised in \cref{appd:trainDetail} \cref{tab:training_details}.